Gravity Guy: Free version

-Sequel and Remake
+Sequel and remake

-The sequel of Gravity Guy, called Gravity Guy 2, with a more human character, was released in March 2013 for Xbox Live on Windows Phone.
+The sequel to Gravity Guy, called Gravity Guy 2, with a more human character, was released in March 2013 for Xbox Live on Windows Phone.
 It was released for iOS on May 15, 2013 and Android on October 2, 2013.

 An online HTML5 remake of the original Gravity Guy was created March 2021 and was added to the Miniclip website.
-The changes of the remake include, a brand new art-style, a story campaign, voice acting, local multiplayer and a new original soundtrack.
+The changes of the remake include a brand new art-style, a story campaign, voice acting, local multiplayer and a new original soundtrack.
 The remake replaces the original Flash version of the game due to the Adobe Flash Player no longer being officially supported.